MediaComem/comem-archidep/ex/certbot-deployment.md

 # Provision an SSL certificate using Certbot by Let's Encrypt

-The goal of this exercice is to provision a [Let's Encrypt][letsencrypt] [SSL certificate][certificate] for an application deployed in previous exercices using [Certbot][certbot].
+The goal of this exercise is to provision a [Let's Encrypt][letsencrypt] [SSL certificate][certificate] for an application deployed in previous exercises using [Certbot][certbot].

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->